sfc-gh-mwies/rogers-hol-202406/01 - Snowflake Fundamentals/README.md

 Let's start by preparing to load structured `.csv` data into Snowflake.

 We are using company metadata developed from the Securities and Exchange Commission (SEC) that details the consumer packaged goods (CPG) companies we want to evaluate.
-The data has been exported and pre-staged for you in an Amazon AWS S3 bucket in the US-EAST region.
+The data can be found in this git repo.
 It is in comma-delimited format with a single header line and double quotes enclosing all string values, including the field headings in the header line.
 This will be important when we configure the Snowflake table to store this data.

 **Getting Data into Snowflake**
 Data can be ingested into Snowflake from many locations by using the `COPY` command, Snowpipe auto-ingestion, external connectors, or third-party ETL/ELT solutions.
 For more information on getting data into Snowflake, see the [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide-data-load.html).
-For the purposes of this lab, we use the `COPY` command and AWS S3 storage to load data manually.
+For the purposes of this lab, we use the Snowfsight UI to load data manually.
 In a real-world scenario, you would more likely use an ETL solution or grab data directly from the Snowflake Marketplace!

 ### Create a Database and Table
 Ensure you are using the `SNOWPARK_HOL_ROLE` role by selecting your name at the top left, **Switch Role** > **SNOWPARK_HOL_ROLE**.